 The Library have online services available while off-campus.
 This includes the ability to search databases and also the use of relevant programmes for analysis and interpretation of data.

-At Alert Level 3 the Library will have a Click and Collect service available.
+In the event of a lockdown, the Library will have a Click and Collect service available.

 Financial and technology assistance

-Alert level changes can put unexpected, additional demands on student financial circumstances.
+Level changes can put unexpected, additional demands on student financial circumstances.
 It’s important to let us know if COVID-19 has impacted your financial situation and is preventing you from doing things like connecting with your loved ones, eating well, researching or studying to the best of your abilities.

 There is a Financial Assistance Fund managed by the LU Students’ Association that supports eligible students with a range of needs to ensure you can maintain an acceptable standard of student researcher’s life.
 If you are unsure if you qualify for financial help, we encourage you to contact LUSA.